Kernix13/vision-grid-express/README.md

   - Click any image to view a larger, aspect-correct version in a modal.
 - Modal Viewer
   - Navigate through all images currently loaded on the page.
-  - Save or remove images from within the modal.
+  - You can also save or remove images from within the modal.
 - Load More
-  - The "Load More" button fetches the next page of images for the current search term.
+  - The "Load More" button fetches the next page of images for the current search.

 ### Vision Board Page